stevenMevans/TwitterAnalysis/README.md

-# TwitterDataAnalysis
+# TwitterAnalysis
-Develop a system to analyze Twitter’s data using MapReduce
+System to analyze Twitter’s data using MapReduce